OpenEvalProject/evals/manuscripts/elife-69161/v1/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/69161/elife-69161-fig3-v1.jpg)

-**Figure 3.:** O. vulgaris embryo.Expression of Ov-pcna (upper panels) and immunoreactivity against PH3 (lower panels) from Stage VII.2 to Stage XX.2.
+**Figure 3.:** Expression of Ov-pcna (upper panels) and immunoreactivity against PH3 (lower panels) from Stage VII.2 to Stage XX.2.
 (A-D, I-L) Ov-pcna expression is broad at Stages VII.2 and IX and gets restricted to the lateral lips, mouth region and retina at subsequent stages.
 (E-H, M-P) Similarly, PH3-positive cells are abundant in the lateral lips, in the mouth region and on apical side in the retina.
 Very few cells in the developing central brain are PH3 positive or express Ov-pcna.
 Scale bars represent 100 μm.
 Abbreviations as in Figure 2; PBRL, prebrachial lobe.

-## Conserved sequence of neurogenic transcription factor gene expression during O. vulgaris brain development
+### Conserved sequence of neurogenic transcription factor gene expression during O. vulgaris brain development

 In order to find molecular support for the neurogenic character of the lateral lip cells, we mapped the expression of conserved genes involved in neural stem cell specification and differentiation, namely soxB1, ascl1, ngn, and neuroD.